nbgrp/singlea/docs/bundles/redis.md

 The bundle configuration includes the following settings:

-* `client_last_access_key` (default value "singlea:last-access") — the Redis hash table name which
+* `client_last_access_key` (default value "singlea:last-access") — the Redis hash table name, which
   will be used to store last access timestamps for each client.
 * `snc_redis_client` (default value "default") — the SncRedisBundle client alias name to be used to access the Redis instance.
   See [SncRedisBundle documentation](https://github.com/snc/SncRedisBundle/tree/master/docs#usage)
   for more details.
-* `config_managers` (required) — a data structure which defines configuration for every feature config manager.
-Each feature config manager configuration present as a key-value pair where the key value has no specific meaning, but must be unique; the value should be a data structure with the following keys:
+* `config_managers` (required) — a data structure which defines the configuration for every feature config manager.
+The configuration of each feature config manager is presented as a key-value pair where the key value has no specific meaning, but must be unique; the value should be a data structure with the following keys:
-    * `key` (required) — the Redis hash table name which the config manager will use to store appropriate clients configs.
+    * `key` (required) — the name of the Redis hash table that the config manager will use to store appropriate clients configs.
     * `config_marshaller` (required) — the feature config marshaller service id (see configuration example below).
-    * `required` (boolean, default `false`) — defines is this feature mandatory for clients or not (during a registration).
+    * `required` (boolean, default `false`) — defines is this feature mandatory for clients or not (at registration).

-1. Configure the SncRedisBundle and define client alias:
+1. Configure the SncRedisBundle and define the client alias:

 ``` yaml title="config/packages/snc_redis.yaml"
 snc_redis: